ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-Changes one game object's rigidbody to follow another game object's rigidbody.
+Changes one GameObject's rigidbody to follow another GameObject's rigidbody.

 ### Inspector Parameters

  * **Movement Option:** Specifies how to position and rotate the rigidbody.
+ * **Track Max Distance:** The maximum distance the tracked `Game Object To Change` Rigidbody can be from the `Game Object To Follow` Rigidbody before the position is forcibly set to match the position.

 ### Class Variables